Ca-dimers, solvent layering, and dominant electrochemically active species in Ca(BH$_4$)$_2$ in THF: Results

-This free-energy analysis shows little activity in the dense layer (DL) due to its low population of dissolved species.
-However, as noted above, the slight stabilization of the monocation in the DL at negative bias results in a slight increase within the overall interfacial (DL plus IDL) population of this species -- from $\sim$0.2\% in the neutral DL to $\sim$0.6\% in the DL at charge state 2.
+The stabilization of the monocation in the DL at negative bias results in a significant increase within the overall interfacial (DL plus IDL) population of this species -- from $\sim$1\% (6\%) in the unbiased electrode to $\sim$23\% (94)\% for CS2 at 1.65~M (0.12~M).
 Structural analysis indicates that these monocations have their anionic end pointing away from the negative surface and have lower solvent coordination.

+Using our interfacial continuum model, we explore increasingly negative electrode potentials at or slightly above the thermodynamic Ca deposition potential ($-$2.25 V, see Supplementary Information 3).
+We limit our discussion here to an electrolyte concentration of 1.65~M. Strikingly, a highly-localized dication population appears in the inner DL (3 to 5~\AA{}, Fig.~6 a).
+Unsupervised learning analysis, this time including whole solvent molecules in the coordination sphere, reveals that dication coordination at these short distances consists mostly of flattened, under-solvated (5 THF) structures.
+The more dominant monocation population is pushed slightly outwards by that first dication layer.
+This begs the question as to which species contributes the most to the electron transfer rate.

-We have stated before that electrochemical activity is a strong (exponentially decaying) function of distance of the reducible species from the electrode.
-It is also very likely enhanced by reduced cation coordination.
-The question remains whether these benefits outweigh the low population of such species in the net electron transfer rate at similar potential differences.
+Electrochemical activity is a strong (exponentially decaying) function of distance of the reducible species from the electrode.
+It is also very likely enhanced by reduced cation coordination, i.e., favoring reduction of species that are less thermodynamically stable.{~\cite{Baskin2019}} However, this increased thermodynamic cost would also lower the local concentration of the same species.
+Additionally, the magnitude of the required reduction potential of a given species can increase with proximity to the interface, due to the stabilization of positively charged species by the negative electrode potential.
+This trade-off between species availability (concentration), distance to the electrode and reductive stability is key in determining each species contribution to the electron transfer rate.

+The reduction potential of each isomer was calculated using a combination of quantum-chemical calculations, free-energy sampling and potential-dependent concentration profiles from the continuum model.
+Contributions to an effective electron-transfer (ET) rate were estimated based on distance dependent tunneling decay, reduction potential and isomer concentration (see Methods).
+Note that the concentration (more precisely, activity) dependence of the ET rate effectively follows the Nernst equation, although we are not modeling an equilibrium process here.
+Based on our calculations, we see 100- to 10,000-fold increases in the ET rate as we increase the electrolyte concentration from 0.12~M to 1.65~M (see Fig.~S6).
+In what follows, we focus on results for 1.65~M electrolytes.

+We further simulated the effect of SEI growth on ET rate within the continuum model by including a progressively wider dielectric spacer, under the assumption that electrons could tunnel through it with the same decay constant.
+In Fig.~6(a) we can see that the effect of holding incoming positively charged species farther away from the negatively charged electrode is to reduce their effective concentrations in the interfacial (dielectric-electrolyte) region, due to the decreasing potential difference in this region with increased spacer width.
+Most noticeably, this removes the interfacial population of dications that we observed at the pristine electrode.